-Discover opportunities to build your art career and make art work
+Discover opportunities to build your art career and make art work.

 Building a business or career around an art practice isn’t like building any other small business.
-Artists face different challenges: how to manage goals, write about art, plan a budget, speak in public, and build a personal brand.
+Artists face different challenges: how to manage goals, write about art, plan a budget, speak in public and build a personal brand.

 Unlike other entrepreneur- and business-focused classes, Artist INC is tailored for the needs and challenges of working artists of any discipline.
 Artists learn and grow together in small groups led by peer facilitators.

-Artist INC, eight-week, in-person sessions
+Artist INC, eight-week, in-person sessions.

 Gathering for one evening a week for eight weeks, participants learn strategic business skills specific to their art practice and how to apply those skills cooperatively with their peers.
 Using a groundbreaking class design, Artist INC Live guides artists as they learn and grow together through artist facilitator mentoring, small group application activities, as well as large group discussion and multimedia lecture.

-Sessions take place over the course of eight Tuesday evenings, September 12-November 24, 2023, from 6:00-9:00 p.m.
-Applications are open from May 1, to June 20, 2023.
+Sessions take place over the course of eight Tuesday evenings, September 16, 2025-November 11, 2025 from 5:00-8:00 p.m.

 Interested in learning more before applying for the full, eight-week course?
 Sign up for What Works, a short, one and a half hour-long introductory session.